 3. Tokyo, Japan

 Tokyo is a super interesting place where old and new come together.
-You can chill out at quiet temples, then get right into the craziness of Shibuya Crossing, and afterward, grab some tasty sushi.
-Traveling in Tokyo is unlike anything else because you see ancient culture living side-by-side with super modern tech.
+You can chill out at quiet temples.
+Then dive into the craziness of Shibuya Crossing.
+Afterward, grab some tasty sushi.
+Traveling in Tokyo is unlike anything else.
+You see ancient culture living side by side with super modern tech.

-When you're planning your trip, be sure to put Mount Fuji on the list.
+When you plan your trip, be sure to put Mount Fuji on the list.

 Seriously, it's a must-see.
-The views from there are incredible, and you'll definitely want to take some photos.
+The views from there are incredible.
+You'll definitely want to take some photos.

-Also, take some time to see some of the city's well-known temples, like Senso-ji in Asakusa, which is Tokyo's oldest temple.
-Take a peaceful walk there, and get a feel for old Tokyo.
-Don't forget to try your luck with an omikuji (fortune slip) to see what your future holds.
+Also, take some time to see the city's well-known temples.
+Like Senso-ji in Asakusa.
+It's Tokyo's oldest temple.
+Take a peaceful walk there.
+Get a feel for old Tokyo.
+Don't forget to try your luck with an omikuji.
+That's a fortune slip.
+See what your future holds.

-Now, if you're in search of something more lively, head over to Shibuya Crossing.
-It's known as the busiest intersection in the world, and it's quite a sight when hundreds of people cross at the same time.
-Grab a coffee at the Starbucks overlooking the crossing for a great view.
+Now, if you want something more lively, head over to Shibuya Crossing.
+It's known as the busiest intersection in the world.
+It's quite a sight when hundreds of people cross at the same time.
+Grab a coffee at the Starbucks overlooking the crossing.
+Get a great view.
 While you're in Shibuya, explore the area's trendy shops and cafes.

 When it comes to food, Tokyo is a food lover's heaven.
-Sushi is a must, of course, and you can find amazing sushi bars everywhere from fancy Ginza to the more affordable Tsukiji Outer Market.
-However, don't stop there.
-Try ramen, tempura, yakitori, and all the other dishes that this city has to offer.
-Each area has its own special food spots, so just explore.
+Sushi is a must, of course.
+You can find amazing sushi bars everywhere.
+From fancy Ginza to the more affordable Tsukiji Outer Market.
+But don't stop there.
+Try ramen, tempura, yakitori.
+And all the other dishes that this city has to offer.
+Each area has its own special food spots.
+So just explore.

-Also, think about checking out some of Tokyo’s less known neighborhoods.
-Places like Yanaka Ginza give you a feel for the local life, with their old shops and friendly atmosphere.
+Also, think about checking out some of Tokyo's lesser-known neighborhoods.
+Places like Yanaka Ginza give you a feel for local life.
+They have old shops and a friendly atmosphere.
 Shimokitazawa is the place to go if you're into vintage clothes and quirky cafes.

-Tokyo has something for everyone, no matter what kind of trip you're trying to have.
+Tokyo has something for everyone.
+No matter what kind of trip you're trying to have.
 From quiet gardens to crazy nightlife, it's a city that will keep you on your feet.
-Just go with open eyes and mind, and get ready for an experience.
+Just go with open eyes and mind.
+Get ready for an experience.

 4. New York City, USA